Set the minimization method.

 Syntax: method <algorithm> [<# of trials/evaluations> [<critical delta>] [method-specific options]]

 where <algorithm> is the method in use and the other arguments are control values for the minimization.
 Their meanings are explained under the individual methods.
-Note that all but leven require the MINUIT library from CERN to be linked into XSPEC.
-If any of the MINUIT library methods are set, then the error command will use the MINUIT MINOS command to find the confidence regions.
+The migrad and simplex methods are taken from the CERN Minuit2 package, with documentation located at http://seal.web.cern.ch/seal/MathLibs/Minuit2/html/index.html.
+If either of these are used, then the error command will use the Minuit2 minos method to find the confidence regions.

 <crit beta> refers to the |beta|/N value reported during a fit.
 This is the norm of the vector of derivatives of the statistic with respect to the parameters divided by the number of parameters.
 At the best fit this should be zero, and so provides another measure of how well the fit is converging.
 When this is set to a positive value, it will provide another fit stopping criterion in addition to that of the <crit delta> setting.

-<# of eval>, <crit delta>, and <crit beta> may also be changed through the fit command.
+<# of eval>, <crit delta>, <crit beta>, delay, and nodelay may also be set through the fit command.

-The MINUIT MIGRAD method. <# of eval> is the number of function evaluations to perform before giving up and <crit delta> is the convergence criterion.
+The Minuit2 migrad method. <# of eval> is the number of function evaluations to perform before giving up.
+Migrad uses an internal convergence criterion.

-The MINUIT SIMPLEX method. <# of evaluations> is the number of function evaluations to perform before giving up and <critical delta> is the convergence criterion.
+The Minuit2 simplex method. <# of evaluations> is the number of function evaluations to perform before giving up.
+Simplex uses an internal convergence criterion.
+This method is included for historical interest and is almost always outperformed by migrad.